-Students begin to plan their fourth-year electives at Columbia University in the winter of their third year in consultation with faculty at Ben-Gurion University of the Negev.
-All applications for Columbia University clinical electives must be approved by BGU staff before requests are submitted to the Columbia University Office.
+Students begin to plan their fourth-year electives in the winter of their third year in consultation with faculty at Ben-Gurion University of the Negev.
+All applications for clinical electivesat CUMC or other institutions in the US and Canada must be approved by BGU staff before requests are submitted to the respective elective offices.

 For a current list of fourth-year elective clerkships available to visiting Medical School for International Health students at Columbia University, see the elective catalogue at cumc.columbia.edu/dept/ps/electives.